makersacademy/alexa-ruby-course/modules/1/walkthrough.md

 Now that we've built a JSON response, we can restart the server, and test out the new response in the Service Simulator.

-If you would like to try your new Hello World skill out live, hit ‘Next’ to complete the Publishing Information, 'Save', and download the skill in your Alexa App!
+If you would like to try your new Hello World skill out live, hit ‘Next’ to complete the Publishing Information, 'Save', and ask HelloWorld to say 'Hello World' on any Alexa-enabled device registered to your developer account!